 4. National Watch & Clock Museum (Pennsylvania, USA)

 There are very few museums in the USA that focus solely on watchmaking or horology in general.
 One of the few that exists in the country is the National Watch & Clock Museum located in Columbia, Pennsylvania.
-This museum, being one of the numerous ones in the US, holds such great value in the country’s horological history that includes the science and art of timekeeping.
+This museum, among the handful ones in the US, holds such great value in the country’s horological history that includes the science and art of timekeeping.
 As a tourist and watch enthusiast, your next trip to the US should never be complete without visiting the National Watch & Clock Museum.

 The National Watch & Clock Museum is located at 514 Poplar Street, Columbia, Pennsylvania, USA.